knative/docs/docs/eventing/event-registry.md

 kubectl get eventtypes -n <namespace>
 ```

-The following example shows the output of executing the earlier command using the
+The following example shows the output of executing the `kubectl get eventtypes` command using the
 `default` namespace in a testing cluster.
 We will address the question of how
 this registry was populated in a later section.